turbot/guardrails-docs/docs/reference/glossary/index.md

 **Policy:** A declaration of the desired state or behavior of a resource.
 Policies are used to enforce compliance, manage configurations, and ensure security across cloud environments.
 They are implemented by means of Policy Settings, Policy Values, and Policy Types.
 Policies can be static or calculated based on real-time data and context.

+**Policy Exception:** A mechanism to override a required Policy Setting on a Resource at a lower level in the Policy Hierarchy.
+Exceptions can be implemented using static or calculated Policy Settings.

 **Policy Pack:** A group of related Policies that can attach to Resources in the Hierarchy.
 Discoverable in the Guardrails Hub, installable via Terraform.
+Formerly called Smart Folder.

 **Policy Setting:** An assertion about desired state or behavior.
 Policy Settings dictate the behavior Controls.
 A Policy Setting is an instance of a Policy Type.
 A Policy Settings is created and managed by a person (versus a Policy Value which is created and managed by Guardrails).
 The three kinds of Actions dictated by a Policy Setting are: